ccorsi/ccorsi.github.io/proglangs/javascript-promises.md

 }
 ```

-Again, the above will again generate the same output as the prior examples.
+Again, the above will generate the same output as the prior examples.

 ### The <code>catch</code> instance method